JoeEru/javascript30challenge/README.md

-"# javascript30challenge"
+# javascript30challenge
-a set of js challenges that i'm trying to finish in 30 days or less
+>a set of js challenges that i'm trying to finish in 30 days or less